 Providing free maternity care using GPs and midwives was expensive.
-As a result, from 1996 women had to choose a single practitioner (known as a lead maternity carer, or LMC) who offered support during pregnancy and birth, and provided post-natal care for six weeks.
-LMCs received a lump sum for these maternity services.
-Additional health professionals were paid out of this amount.
-If doctors were the LMC, they had to pay for midwifery services (such as care during birth and breastfeeding support) out of the lump sum.
+As a result, from 1996 women had to choose a single practitioner (a lead maternity carer, or LMC) who offered support during pregnancy and birth, and provided post-natal care for six weeks.
+LMCs received a lump sum from which additional health professionals were paid.
+If doctors were the LMC, they had to use the lump sum to pay for midwifery services such as care during birth and breastfeeding support.
 Midwives could undertake maternity care alone or pay for the services of other health professionals out of the amount allocated for each normal birth.

 Some commentators talked about a ‘cascade of intervention’ related to hospital settings – a series of later medical interventions prompted by an initial one.
 Epidurals (local anaesthetic administered to the spinal cord) were widely available in New Zealand from the 1980s for pain relief.
 Studies showed that when labours were induced and epidurals used, the rate of unassisted vaginal births fell – the use of instruments like forceps, and deliveries by Caesarean section, were more likely.

 Some commentators expected the number of home births to increase significantly after 1990, but this did not happen.
 A large majority of women continued to give birth in hospitals.
 Planned home births increased from 0.04% of all births in 1973 to 2% in 1993 and 3.4% in 2014.
 Almost one in four births were induced in the latter year.